dmz-v-x/monorepos-101/004-core-monorepo-concepts/002-local-packages.md

 ### 6. How local packages are used

-Inside `api/package.json`:
+Inside apps/api/package.json:

     {
       "dependencies": {
         "@company/auth-lib": "workspace:*"
       }
     }

 This tells the package manager:

-“Don’t download this from npm.
+Do not download this from npm.
-Use the local version inside this repo.”
+Use the local version inside this repository.

-This is what makes it local.
+This is what makes the package local in practice.

 ---

 ### 7. Important mental shift

 Local packages:

 - Feel like npm packages
 - Are imported the same way
-- But are resolved locally
+- Follow the same dependency rules

 Example import:

 `import { authenticate } from "@company/auth-lib";`

-The code looks the same as npm.
+From the code’s perspective, there is no difference.

-The difference is where it comes from.
+The only difference is resolution:

+- npm package → downloaded from registry
+- local package → linked from workspace

 ---

 ### 8. Why this is powerful

 Because now:

 - No publishing required
 - No version bumps
 - No waiting for releases
 - No version skew
 - No duplication

-Change the local package →
-All consumers update immediately.
+Change the local package once, and all consumers update immediately.

 This is the heart of monorepos.

 ---

 ### 9. Are local packages “less safe”?

 No.

-Local packages:
+Local packages can have:

-- Can have tests
-- Can have boundaries
+- Tests
-- Can have APIs
+- Clear APIs
-- Can be versioned later if needed

-The difference is:
-👉 Coordination cost is removed
+- Ownership
+- Lint rules
+- Type checking

+They are not less safe.

+The only thing removed is coordination overhead.

 ---

 ### 10. Local packages vs shared folders

-❌ Shared folder (bad):
+Shared folder (bad):

     utils/
       helper.ts

 Problems:

 - No clear API
+- No dependency tracking
+- Anyone can import anything
 - No ownership
-- No dependency tracking

-✅ Local package (good):
+Local package (good):

     packages/shared-utils/
-      package.json
+     ├─ package.json
-      src/
+     └─ src/

 Benefits:

 - Explicit dependency
 - Clear boundary
 - Trackable usage
+- Enforced imports

 Monorepos prefer packages over folders.

 ---

+### 11. Practical proof that this works

+After adding:

+`"@company/auth-lib": "workspace:*"`

+Run:

+pnpm install

+pnpm will:

+- Detect the local package
+- Link it instead of downloading
+- Keep it in sync automatically

+Verify with:

+`pnpm why @company/auth-lib`

+You will see it resolved from the workspace, not npm.

+---

-### 11. Senior-level insight
+### 12. Senior-level insight

-Local packages are how monorepos keep code shared but boundaries explicit.
+Local packages are how monorepos keep code shared while boundaries stay explicit.

 This is how monorepos avoid becoming spaghetti.